SaniBabi/SaniBabi/README.md

 - 👋 Hi, I’m @SaniBabi
-- 👀 I’m interested in coding
+- 👀 I’m interested in computer progamming and Data Analysis
-- 🌱 I’m currently learning java
+- 🌱 I’m currently Electrical and Electronics Engineer and leaning Data Analysis
-- 💞️ I’m looking to collaborate on my coding assignments and project
+- 💞️ I’m looking to collaborate on my Data Analysis assignments and projects
-- 📫 How to reach me on my mail: saniabdullahibabi@gmail.com
+- 📫 How to reach me on my mail: saniabdullahibabi@gmail.com, WhatsApp/Tel: +2348135195331

 <!---
 SaniBabi/SaniBabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.